thegreendog/python-utils/README.md

 Abstract model activatable with created_at and modified_at fields

+#### CustomBaseActivatableModel

+Abstract model activatable with created_at, modified_at and UUID id fields

 #### ChoiceArrayField

 A model field that allows to store an array of chosen values